 In the atmosphere of death and destruction fueled by religious fanaticism and political extremism surrounding us, standing thousands of miles away from but vicariously in the horrible wake of the fanatic Paris killings and now San Bernadino, I went nostalgic.

 There’s fanaticism, fury, mayhem.
 What happened to restraint, tolerance, respect?
 The kind inspiration my late father used to share with me.

 My mind raced back to memories of my teens and even much earlier, to my childhood, when my father — now no more — would sit me down and narrate engrossing stories of various religions, evoking wide-eyed wonder.
 And I recall his narrations now with ever growing amazement — this was my father.
-He, who had migrated to India from Pakistan during the bloody, massacred divide of a partition of India, walking in muddy streets from Lahore and Mianwali that gave slightly, softly beneath his frantic tread and pushed dirty pale-pink human blood to the surface as he walked, trying to ignore severed limbs, heads and torsos hacked-hewn apart.
+He, who had migrated to India from Pakistan during the bloody, massacred divide of a partition of India, walking in muddy streets from Lahore and Mianwali that, he remembered, gave slightly, softly beneath his frantic tread and pushed dirty watery pale-pink human blood to the surface as he walked, trying to ignore the severed limbs, heads and torsos hacked-hewn apart.
 The same man who had seen religious and communal fanaticism at their bloody worst — and which his brothers and he had often sadly reminisced about, unaware I was within rapt eavesdropping distance — would tell me stories from and instill respect for every religion.

 About the only thing Dad always did whenever we passed by a place of worship — gurudwara, church, mosque, fire temple, synagogue — was point to it and say, “Bow your head.”

 “But I’m a Hindu,” I remember I had once told him.

 “Yes,” he replied.
 “But just like you respect your gods, they respect theirs.
 Respect their respect,” he said.